25 Best Podcast Hosting Services

 Additionally, Podigee can create podcast snippets for promotional purposes.
 The snippets are shareable on social media platforms and even on WordPress websites.

-Podigee has two plans at $13/month and $29/month.
+Podigee has three plans, starting from $12/month to $65/month.
 A professional plan is also available for a custom price.

 Both the Advanced and Professional podcast hosting plans include a feature to add accounts for your team members.
 This is great for businesses managing multiple shows as it lets teams directly handle them.